xddq/libre-weather/README.md

 # Libre Weather

 - Libre Weather is an open source weather pwa(progressive web app).
-- You can either use the publicly hosted instance on [my server](https://www.weather.pd-dev.xyz) or simply host your own instance.
+- You can either use the publicly hosted instance on [here](https://www.weather.pd-dev.xyz) or simply host your own instance.
 - Once you browse the app with your mobile phone you can just download it and have it behave like a normal app.